vnullv/runtime_asm/README.md

-# Simple runtime x86 assembler and executor example using Keystone Engine
+# Simple runtime x86 assembler and executor example

 ## Usage
 Populate ```asm.s``` with your x86 code.
 This will then be assembled and run at runtime.
 If you need to pass arguments to your assembly function, modify the ```asm_fn_t``` type in ```assemble_file.c```, and then the call site, if necessary.